 In 1988, the UALR Foundation Fund Board instituted awards for faculty excellence at both the college and university levels.
 Three categories of awards are given – in teaching, public service, and research or creative endeavors – and each award consists of a cash gift and a framed certificate.
 The college-level awards are in the amount of $1,000.
 The university-level awards are in the amount of $5,000 each for public service and research, and $10,000 for the award in teaching.

 Drs.
-Kristin Dutcher Mann, Anindya Ghosh, and Brian Berry are the 2014 recipients of the University of Arkansas at Little Rockâ€™s Faculty Excellence Awards in the categories of public service, research and creative endeavors, and teaching, respectively.
+Jeffrey Gaffney, Nitin Agarwal, and Thomas Tudor are the 2015 recipients of the University of Arkansas at Little Rockâ€™s Faculty Excellence Awards in the categories of public service, research and creative endeavors, and teaching, respectively.

 The faculty received the awards at a ceremony held at 5:30 p.m.
-Thursday, April 10, in the Stella Boyle Smith Concert Hall at UALR.
-A reception followed in the lobby and gallery of the Fine Arts Building.
+Thursday, April 16, in the EIT Auditorium at UALR.
+A reception followed in the lobby.

 Each award consists of a framed certificate and a cash gift of $10,000 for teaching and $5,000 in research or creative endeavors and in public service.
 College winners are recognized and university winners are announced at the annual ceremony.